 Promoting British Values

-We must remember that children want, above all else, to fit in – the desire not to be different.
-The goal of education in all diverse communities must therefore be to instil in each child a sense of belonging to the wider community and to the country in which they live.
+We believe the central goals of education in all communities should be to promote in each child an understanding and acceptance of diversity, alongside a strong sense of belonging within the wider community and the country in which they live.

-At Torpoint Nursery and Infant school these values are reinforced regularly through our work in SMSC and in the following ways:
+At Torpoint Nursery and Infant school these values are reinforced regularly through our curriculum, SMSC and in the following ways:

-We consult children about their experiences and thoughts about school; for instance, we talk to children each year about their experiences with the transition the next class.
+We consult children about their experiences and thoughts about school; children in the School Council have devised their own questionnaire which gathers children’s views about all aspects of school life.
+We also talk to children each year about their experiences with the transition to the next class.
 Whilst consulting children about transition we also consult our parents about their experience of transition.

 The children democratically decide upon their individual class rules and together, through the School Council, work to develop the playground rules.
-The work through the School Council on the development of playground rules saw the children award the first Healthy Schools Plus award in Cornwall and the project was used as an exemplar for other schools on the Healthy Schools website.
+These rules are revisited by the School Council on an annual basis.

 We also consult parents on a regular basis through specific questionnaires and always respond personally to suggestions made by parents about how we can make our school even better.
 At our termly Parental Consultation meetings, parents are asked to comment upon their and their child’s experience in school.